adaptivadesignlab/adaptivadesignlab.github.io/_posts/blog/2017-11-07-new-adaptiva-website.md

 We found that most users who went through the trouble of navigating this mess were just looking for a brochure or datasheet to download anyway.

 ### 4. Slow.
 Slow.
 Slow.
-The old site was hosted on WordPress, and it's no secret that most WordPress sites are burdened with thousands of lines of bloat, unnecessary HTTP requests, and all sorts of performance issues.
+The old site was hosted on WordPress, and it's no secret that most WordPress sites are burdened with thousands of lines of bloat, unnecessary HTTP requests, and a plethora of other annoying performance issues.
 WordPress sites tend to rely on several third-party plugins, so you're trusting rando developers from the internet to treat your users' precious bandwidth responsibly.

 This problem also exacerbated the navigational issue.